jawah/niquests/docs/user/advanced.rst

 out unless a timeout value is set explicitly.
 Without a timeout, your code may hang for minutes.

-The **connect** timeout is the number of seconds Requests will wait for your client to establish a connection to a remote machine (corresponding to the `connect()`_) call on the socket.
+The **connect** timeout is the number of seconds Niquests will wait for your client to establish a connection to a remote machine (corresponding to the `connect()`_) call on the socket.
 It's a good practice to set connect timeouts to slightly larger than a multiple of 3, which is the default `TCP packet